 The Company is a development stage company as defined by section 915-10-20 of the FASB Accounting Standards Codification.
 Although the Company has recognized nominal amounts of revenue, it is still devoting substantially all of its efforts on establishing the business.
 Among the additional disclosures required as a development stage company are that our financial statements were identified as those of a development stage company, and that the statements of operations, stockholders' deficit and cash flows disclosed activity since the date of our inception (December 4, 2012) as a development stage company All losses accumulated since Inception (December 4, 2012) have been considered as part of the Company's development stage activities.
 Effective June 10, 2014 FASB changed its regulations with respect to Development Stage Entities and these additional disclosures are no longer required for annual reporting periods beginning after December 15, 2014 with the option for entities to early adopt these new provisions.
-The Company has not elected to early adopt these provisions and consequently these additional disclosures are included in these financial statements.
+Consequently these additional disclosures are not included in these financial statements.